-Wolfson Children’s is home to the region’s only sleep disorders program just for children ages newborn to 18.
+Wolfson Children’s, home to the region’s only sleep disorders program just for children ages newborn to 18, provides consultation and follow-up care for a full range of pediatric sleep disorders to help kids get a good night’s sleep.

 The Sleep Center at the Stys Neuroscience Institute brings together sleep medicine experts and other specialists who work with your family to carefully determine the cause for your child’s sleep disorder and create an individualized treatment plan.